Long’s Yellow Tomato Soup

-The mere description of this soup inspired me to plant yellow tomatoes in our backyard garden.
-The first year, I think I got three.
-The second summer, I barely squeezed out enough to make the soup.
-Last summer, I finally hit pay dirt.
 It just took until early September for the plant to mature.
-So though I made a couple of batches of this velvety, golden soup, I put the recipe on the back burner (I know—not funny!) until this summer so everyone could take full advantage of the growing season.
+So though I made a couple of batches of this velvety, golden soup, I put the recipe on the back burner (pardon the pun) until this summer so everyone could take full advantage of the growing season.

 The recipe is a family favorite of Michael Long.
 Michael was my first editor at LNP and has long had more success than me with his yellow tomato plants!
-After hearing him talk so lovingly about his annual ritual of making and canning this soup, I had to try the recipe–and he kindly obliged.

 True to the creative cook and writer that he is, Michael shared his treasured recipe with me in free-flow form.
 For those who prefer precise amounts and details, I offer them in the printable version.
 For those who enjoy winging things in the kitchen, I saved Michael’s original recipe and included it below the print option.
-It’s a delightful read.

 After the recipe, Michael detailed his summer adventures with his boys, then 5 and 8, from piano and drum lessons, science camps and plenty of pool time.
 They had just finished reading Roald Dahl’s “The BFG” and “Matilda” was next, plus they were eagerly awaiting the first eggs from their backyard chickens.
 Best of all, he described the giant millipede and red spotted newt down they spotted at Tucquan Glen, and a five-foot rat snake over at Lake Grubb.

-An editor who shares recipes and mentions life’s fun details to a new writer–how lucky was I?
+An editor who shares recipes and mentions life’s fun details to a new writer – how lucky was I?
 He finished his email with this: “Being a father of boys this age is just one magical experience after another.
 I keep waiting for that metaphorical shoe to drop, but it just doesn’t.
 Life is pretty great.”

 Doesn’t it make you want to squeeze just a little bit more out of these waning days of summer?